Pensions and retirement planning

 This does not constitute tax or legal advice.
 Tax treatment depends on the individual circumstances of each client and may be subject to change in the future.

-Most people can contribute up to £40,000 or 100% of UK relevant earnings (whichever is lower) to pensions each year and benefit from tax relief.
-The standard annual allowance will increase from £40,000 to £60,000 from 6 April.
+Most people can contribute up to £60,000 or 100% of UK relevant earnings (whichever is lower) to pensions each year and benefit from tax relief.
+The standard annual allowance increased from £40,000 to £60,000 on 6 April.
 If your income rises above a certain level, your allowance could be reduced or ‘tapered’ .
-The annual allowance reduces by £1 for every £2 that your ‘adjusted income’ exceeds £240,000, to a minimum of £4,000.
-These will rise to £260,000 and £10,000, respectively, from 6 April 2023.
+The annual allowance reduces by £1 for every £2 that your ‘adjusted income’ exceeds £260,000, to a minimum of £10,000.
 We can help you work out what your annual allowance is and advise on adjusting your contributions accordingly.

 This does not constitute tax or legal advice.
 Tax treatment depends on the individual circumstances of each client and may be subject to change in the future.